 - Average Gold Content in Modern CPUs:

-Modern CPUs typically contain between 0.1 to 0.5 grams of gold, primarily in bonding wires and plated connectors. - Gold Quantity in Old Ceramic CPUs:
+Modern CPUs typically contain around 0.03 to 0.1 grams of gold, mostly in bonding wires and small plated connectors. - Gold Quantity in Old Ceramic CPUs:

 - Gold in Desktop vs Laptop CPUs: